LeonardPuettmann/cashflow-tool/README.md

 - ING

 Simply drag all your files into the 'files' folder an run 'extraction.py'.
 The script will output one Excel file per Month of data it can find.
+The Excel file and the cashflow model itself is build by [Felix Köhne](https://www.linkedin.com/in/felix-k%C3%B6hne/).